jpikl/cfxnes/lib/docs/data-api.md

 #### .deleteOptions()

-Removes all configuration options from Local Storage.
+Deletes all configuration options from Local Storage.